piotrek1555/Azure-Fundamentals-Workshops/Instructions/02-App-services/2-Deployment-slots-demo-in-vs-code.md

     </div>

     ```
+4. **Save** your changes.

-4. Run your app by entering `dotnet run` command in `Terminal` window, and see if it is working, you should see the settings from the `appsettings.json` file are displayed
+5. Run your app by entering `dotnet run` command in `Terminal` window, and see if it is working, you should see the settings from the `appsettings.json` file are displayed
    ![app-service-deployment-slots-local-version](/assets/app-service-deployment-slots-local-version.PNG)

    >**Note** the values are set to DEV